Frequently Asked Questions

 What is your refund policy?

 If you’re not certain if our DBT classes are right for you, please contact us with any questions prior to registering for a course.
 Withdrawing or no-showing after a course has begun can be distracting to the other students.
 We are not generally able to offer refunds after a course begins.
+If a rare exception applies, there will be a fee (to cover the payment processing charges).

 Do I have to reveal personal info or talk about myself in front of strangers?